 Many office supply stores sell "fill in the blanks" form mortgages.
 For larger loans, you may wish to seek assistance from a lawyer to make sure that all documents and forms are in proper form and are properly filed and recorded with the Register of Deeds.

 As with mortgage forms, you will often be able to find state-specific promissory note forms at an office supply store.
 These forms often include instruction, including information about maximum allowable interest rates.
 Please be aware that the instructions may be out of date.

 There are also numerous websites that will allow you to purchase and download a promissory note form.
 Please be certain that the note you purchase online is specific to your jurisdiction before making your purchase.

 You may review a sample promissory note form on this website.
-Please note that it is provided merely as an example, and may not be in a suitable form for your jurisdiction.
+Please note that it is offered as an example, and may not be in a suitable form for your needs or for your jurisdiction.